 In 2010, Executive Order 13556 created the Controlled Unclassified Information program in response to nation states' stealing critical information from federal contractors, such as the F35 Fighter Plane plans.

-Is there a definitive source that defines Covered Defense Information (CDI)?
-Is this the CDI Registry?
+Is there a definitive source that defines Covered Unclassified Information (CUI)?
+Is this the CUI Registry?

-Yes, the National Archives website provides this complete CDI Registry that clarifies and further describes the complete scope of Covered Defense Information.
+Yes, the National Archives website provides this complete CUI Registry that clarifies and further describes the complete scope of Covered Defense Information.

-Covered Defense Information is unclassified controlled technical information or other information, as described in the Controlled Unclassified Information (CUI) Registry, that requires safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government-wide policies, and is:
+Covered Defense Information is CUI information, as described in the Controlled Unclassified Information (CUI) Registry, that is related to a DoD contract.
+CDI requires safeguarding or dissemination controls pursuant to and consistent with law, regulations, and Government-wide policies, and is:

 Marked or otherwise identified in the contract, task order, or delivery order and provided to the contractor by or on behalf of DoD in support of the performance of the contract; or 2) Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract.

 Where can I learn more about CUI Markings?

 What is "Operationally Critical Support"?